Fog

 Fog appears when water vapor (water in its gaseous form) condenses.
-During condensation, molecules of water vapor combine to make tiny liquid water droplets that hang in the air.
+During condensation, molecules of water vapor combine to make tiny water droplets that hang in the air.
 Sea fog, which shows up near bodies of saline water, is formed as water vapor condenses on bits of salt.
 Fog is similar to, but less transparent than, mist.

 Definition

-The term fog is typically distinguished from the more generic term cloud in that fog is low-lying, and the moisture in the fog is often generated locally (such as from a nearby body of water, like a lake or the ocean, or from nearby moist ground or marshes).
+The term fog is typically distinguished from the more generic term cloud in that fog is low-lying, and the moisture in the fog is often generated locally (such as from a nearby body of water, like a lake or ocean, or from nearby moist ground or marshes).
 By definition, fog reduces visibility to less than 1 km, whereas mist causes lesser impairment of visibility.